March 30, 2020

 - Whether the CARES Act is sufficient to end the selloff still depends upon the pace of infections.
 We continue to believe that some equity market consolidation is likely, including the possibility that the S&P 500 Index may retest its recent lows.

-What is the detail behind the direct payments to households?
+What is the detail behind the direct payments to households?call out

 The Act sets aside approximately $269 billion for direct payments to individuals.
 Taxpayers with annual income of up to $75,000 ($150,000 for married couples in 2019 are eligible to receive a one-time direct deposit of up to $1,200 ($2,400 for married couples), plus $500 per child (under the age of 18).1 Treasury Secretary Mnuchin said Wednesday, March 25 that the government will make direct deposits within three weeks, and that there is no need to complete a form or sign up to receive a payment if the taxpayer has been paying taxes or received Social Security payments since 2018.2